It's okay to doubt

 - The Constructive Curmudgeon is the blog of Douglas Groothius, Ph.D.
 His latest post is called “Evidence For Easter”.

 - Stand To Reason -- Greg Koukl started out thinking he was too smart to become a Christian and ended up giving his life for the defense of the Christian faith.
 His radio/web broadcast is very good.
-Greg will be speaking at SRC in September.
+Greg has spoken at SRC.

 - Reasons to Believe -- RTB's mission is to spread the Christian Gospel by demonstrating that sound reason and scientific research—including the very latest discoveries—consistently support, rather than erode, confidence in the truth of the Bible and faith in the personal, transcendent God revealed in both Scripture and nature.